WalkerDBC/Hangman-tutorial/00-Create-Game-Directory/01-Make-The-Game-Directory/README.md

 ## Start building!

 1. Create a game folder
-- make folder called `Hangman-Game`
+- Make a folder called `Hangman-Game`
 	- this is where we will hold the primary game files